Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Susan: Yes, you will move faster.
 You’ll see that people understand each other and themselves better.
 They know that they’re not stuck in something that they don’t want to be.
 They just know that they’re not where they want to be yet and so you get movement rather than feeling of being stuck.

 That’s why we say transition expertise matters.
 You use the term thinking partner and I like that term too.
 But a trained thinking partner is different than having a good friend that you talk to while you play golf, or something else.
 It’s someone who brings a different training and knowledge to the experience.
 We’re talking frequently about something that is less objective.
-In fact, it could be quite subjective.
+It could be quite subjective.

 Josh: Susan, we have time for one short thing.
-I want to do a little pivot to this because this was something just occurred to me a couple of days ago after I did the presentation for your group, which is people are not the only ones going through transitions.
+I want to do a little pivot to this because this was something that just occurred to me a couple of days ago after I did the presentation for your group, which is people are not the only ones going through transitions.
 Companies go through transitions also.
-This is something that’s brand new thought to me.
-I really never thought about it a whole lot.
+This is something that’s a brand new thought to me.
+I never thought about it a whole lot.
 I’m going to have to spend some time on it.
 Do you have any thoughts about that?

 Susan: You did just bring this up to me today.
 I am thinking, quickly I say yes because I know that transitions are what drives all of what we have on this planet.
 Of course, it’s yes.
 How you would break it down?
 There wouldn’t be many transitions within businesses.
 We’re talking today with Coronavirus, changing patterns, and all.

 That might be ending the way some businesses do aspects of their business and they may have to stop pull things back into place, and then enter an adjustment stage.
 That could happen over and over again.
-I don’t think you ever in this world, build a business and do exactly the same thing for 25 years.
+I don’t think you ever in this world, build a business and do the same thing for 25 years.
 It’s just not there yet or not there probably ever.
 It’s understanding when life circumstances, choices, whatever pivots your business in a new direction, you are in an ending stage.

-It’s time to respond, not react, to step back, understand what is happening, what is most important, do some real clear thinking about what you want next and then start to keep your cognitive functionality high and make one good decision at a time.
+It’s time to respond, not react, step back, understand what is happening, and what is most important, do some real clear thinking about what you want next and then start to keep your cognitive functionality high and make one good decision at a time.

 Josh: Cool.
 There’s something that might be of interest to you.
 Also, as we’ve been talking about, you go through stages of transition and change.
 As a business owner, I often tell people, you need to change your relationship to your business.
 I wrote this eBook years and years ago called Relationships and Roles and talks about the four roles that business owners can play in their business, and how they need to go from being a player to being the owner of the business.